Aldisti/Rubik-s-cube-solver/README.md

 3: shows the cube
 4: quit the program

-play() is the function that allows you to play with the cube by inserting the name of the moves (R, L, U, D, F, B, M, E, S, r, f, d)\n
+play() is the function that allows you to play with the cube by inserting the name of the moves (R, L, U, D, F, B, M, E, S, r, f, d)
 -1: quit the program
 0: shows the cube
 1: shows all the moves inserted by the user